 Vehicle parts that generate vibrations may not be mounted in the proximity of the airbag control unit or the sensor installation locations.
 Nor may modifications be made to the floor structure in the proximity of the airbag control unit or the satellite sensors.

-Reliable operation of the front airbag, window airbag and thorax/pelvis side airbag and seat belt tensioners is otherwise no longer guaranteed and there is consequently a risk of injury.
+Otherwise, reliable operation of the restraint systems is no longer guaranteed, and there is a risk of injury.